 Notify your bankruptcy attorney immediately.
 If the bonus is small, you may be able to keep the bonus.
 However, large bonuses could impact your Chapter 13 plan.
-You may be required to turn over part or all of the bonus to the Chapter 13 trustee.
+The Chapter 13 trustee may take part or all of your bonus.

 Tell your Chapter 13 bankruptcy lawyer about periodic and yearly bonuses that you regularly receive from your employer.
 Your attorney factors these amounts into your Chapter 13 plan payment.
 If your account for bonuses in your monthly Chapter 13 payment, you should be able to keep your bonuses throughout the year.

 What Happens If I Get a Raise During Chapter 13?